jylups/activiti-admin/README.md

 You can also:
   - Use this image as part of a docker-compose service, include your service and this image
   - Switch the parameters to use the hosts network
-  - Change the internal .war file to use "host.docker.internal" on Docker for Mac in order to reach the external network
+  - Change the internal .war file to use "host.docker.internal" on Docker for Mac in order to reach the external network or look at the notes for macOS docker

+# Notes for macOS Deployments
+Docker for Mac provides a special network name for services running on the host machine.
+You can use "host.docker.internal" instead of "localhost" in order to find your activiti REST services (from your own service application)